ChanMeng666/countryside-community-swimming-club/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## ⚠️ Important Notes

-- Adjust MySQL Workbench settings for handling large datasets (>1000 rows)
-- Disable 'Safe Updates' mode for proper SQL script execution
-- Ensure proper configuration of database credentials in connect.py

-## 🔑 Security Features

-- Password hashing using Flask-Hashing
-- Role-based access control
-- Session management
-- Input validation and sanitization

-## 📄 License
+## 📝 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## 📧 Contact

+For any queries or issues, please contact: ChanMeng666@outlook.com